 Usually, bathroom sink has 3 fixture holes: 4, 6, or 8 Inch centers.
 The larger size used to receive a split set faucet that faucet handles and the spout separated.
 4 or 6 Inch for a center set faucet or a single lever faucet.
 The water flow from supply tubes to shutoff valves then to tailpieces on base of faucet.

-Pop-up stopper at the drain pipe bathroom sink plumbing that raises and lowers if you pull up or down on knob/handle that located behind the faucet body.
+Besides that, Pop-up stopper at the drain pipe bathroom sink plumbing that raises and lowers if you pull up or down on knob/handle that located behind the faucet body.
 The knob is head of lift rod that tied to a clevis (connecting bar).

 Clevis connects to pivot rod and ball assembly, that consist of rod through rubber pivot ball.
 This part is slightly up to the tailpiece of stopper.